rmccoy7541/neand_sQTL/README.md

 ## Update
 `for f in $PWD/*.sra; do ./sam-dump $f | samtools view -bS - | tee $f.bam; done`

 I tried out the above command and it was a nightmare.
 I thought it would be readable for whatever reason.
-It would be cool if I figure out how to add like a progress bar or something just so I can monitor the progress of the conversion, but I guess I won't even have to with parallelizaiton.
+It would be cool if I figure out how to add like a progress bar or something just so I can monitor the progress of the conversion, but I guess I won't even have to with parallelization.

 ### 11/27/2018
 Using `nohup` didn't work, or something else happened, but the cart files did not download.
 Disappointingly.
 I'm going to try again, but this time with `screen`.
 I'm going to use `./prefetch -X 50000000000 /scratch/groups/rmccoy22/sratools/cart_prj19186_201811221749.krt > /scratch/groups/rmccoy22/logs/SRA_DL.out`, with the output redirected to a `logs` folder so that the download progress can be monitored by `tail -f`.
 Just to clarify, I am using the dtn node.
 Also, Ubuntu's built-in text editor isn't working on my laptop, weirdly.